State Regulations in Florida

 The following is a list of applicable forms for this process:

 The person who buys your used vehicle should transfer the title and register the vehicle in his or her name within 30 days, but that doesn't always happen.
 If the buyer fails to complete the transfer, it creates legal issues for you as the owner of record on the vehicle.
-To avoid civil liability or other problems, fill out the Notice of Sale and submit it to your local county tax collector's office within 30 days of the vehicle's sale.
+To avoid civil liability or other problems, fill out the Notice of Sale and submit it to your local county tax collector's office.

 This allows the HSMV records to show that vehicle as "sold," and releases you from legal liability.
 It also removes your registration information from the HSMV database and essentially makes it illegal for the buyer to operate the vehicle on public roads until it's properly titled and registered in his or her name.